Programmher/waitstaff/test/README.md

 ### other methods

-1. get a new Options object
+1. get a new Order object
 1. Order.USAGE() returns a string of at least length N, and containing 'after the test finishes'
 1. for each of isHelp, isQuiet, isTimeout
     1. passing a parameter which is not their parameter should return false
     1. passing a parameter which is their parameter should return true
     1. passing a parameter which is not their parameter should still return false
     1. passing a parameter which is their parameter should now return false, since we've seen it already
-1. get a new Options object
+1. get a new Order object
-1. the same steps should work for isCombinedTimeout after getting a new Options object
+1. the same steps should work for isCombinedTimeout after getting a new Order object
 1. isTimeout should also return false for a timeout parameter after isCombinedTimeout returns true
-1. get a new Options object and add a default timeout of 555, and to opts combinedTimeout `['--timeout=', '-t=', '--testing=', '--testing=']`
+1. get a new Order object and add a default timeout of 555, and to opts combinedTimeout `['--timeout=', '-t=', '--testing=', '--testing=']`
 1. matchingTimeoutOpt should return per the following table
     | given | response |